Breast Biopsy Clinic

 A breast biopsy involves using a needle to extract a tissue sample of an abnormal suspicious mass or tumor of a breast.

-The clinic will start by focusing on breast tumors and will and provide a diagnosis and tumor marker result within 10 days at no cost to the patient.
+The clinic focuses on breast tumors and will provides a diagnosis and tumor marker results within 10 days at no cost to the patient.
 The appropriate treatment of breast cancer is dependent of the histology and tumor markers, which is carried out by special staining pathology procedures.
 If successful, the clinic could be expanded to suspected lymphomas and sarcomas.

 BACKGROUND: